open-telemetry/opamp-spec/specification.md

 ### Failure Modes

-Every failure listed below MUST cause the Agent to terminate the OpAMP connection.
-The Agent SHOULD reconnect using exponential backoff consistent with normal OpAMP reconnection behaviour; on reconnection the Server presents a (potentially rotated) chain on the new handshake.
-Because these failures are detected locally by the Agent, no dedicated error-response field is required — the Agent terminates the connection without waiting for a `ServerToAgent.error_response`.
+Every failure listed below MUST cause the Agent to terminate the current exchange without processing the received payload.
+For WebSocket transport, the Agent closes the WebSocket connection.
+For HTTP transport, the Agent discards the response body.
+In both cases, the Agent SHOULD reconnect using exponential backoff consistent with normal OpAMP reconnection behaviour; on reconnection the Server presents a (potentially rotated) chain on the new handshake.
+Because these failures are detected locally by the Agent, no dedicated error-response field is required.

 | Failure | When detected |
 | --- | --- |